-This document is the third CCO Annual Report, which is published annually to highlight the previous year's activities and monitoring results and to make recommendations based on the analysis of climate change-induced annual trends for available data.
+This document is the fourth CCO Annual Report, which is published annually to highlight the previous year's activities and monitoring results and to make recommendations based on the analysis of climate change-induced annual trends for available data.
 These data are presented by major ecological zone: climate, water, and land.

-The CCO has accomplished the following climate change activities in the watershed in 2017:
+The CCO has accomplished the following climate change activities in the watershed in 2018:

-- Developed climate change webpages for the KLWA website (klwa.us) to showcase observed trends in several indicator categories, but most especially water quality. - Deployed data loggers to monitor water temperature and water level in several tributaries draining to Kezar Lake, as well as in the lower bay and in the outlet stream to the lake.
-This effort was expanded to include vertical profile monitoring of dissolved oxygen and temperature in the deep-spot of the upper and lower bays. - Installed a state-of-the-art weather station and web camera on Kezar Lake for tracking local weather conditions. - Initiated multi-year loon study to track the health of loon populations and their habitats. - Conducted a baseline acidity study of the tributaries to better track future changes in water quality impacting fish and other sensitive aquatic life. - Hosted a graduate summer intern that helped research and compile key climate change data for the CCO webpages and report. - Attended multiple meetings with project partners, including the Town of Lovell and PSU. - Obtained grant funding to continue climate change tracking efforts in the watershed. - Participated in multiple education and community outreach events to promote CCO activities.
+- Updated climate change webpages for the KLWA website (klwa.us) to showcase observed trends in several indicator categories, but most especially water quality. - Deployed data loggers to monitor water temperature and water level in several tributaries draining to Kezar Lake, as well as in the lower bay and in the outlet stream from the lake.
+This effort was expanded to include vertical profile monitoring of dissolved oxygen and temperature in the deep-spot of the upper and lower bays. - Maintained our state-of-the-art weather station and web camera on Kezar Lake for tracking local weather conditions. - Continued a multi-year loon study to track the health of loon populations and their habitats. - Attended multiple meetings with project partners, including the Town of Lovell and PSU. - Obtained grant funding to continue climate change tracking efforts in the watershed. - Participated in multiple education and community outreach events to promote CCO activities.